- American Physical Society Sites

 ARTICLE IX-APPOINTED COMMITTEES

 1. Nominating Committee.
-The Nominating Committee shall consist of the Past Chair and three members of the Forum appointed by the Chair and one member appointed by the Executive Officer for one year terms.
-The Chair shall ascertain through the Executive Officer the identity of this member.
+The Nominating Committee shall consist of the Past Chair and three members of the Forum appointed by the Chair and one member appointed by the CEO for one year terms.
+The Chair shall ascertain through the CEO the identity of this member.
 The Past Chair shall serve as Chair of the Nominating Committee.
 If the Past-Chair is unable to serve, the Executive Committee shall appoint a replacement from the Forum membership.
 The Nominating Committee shall prepare a slate of candidates for the positions of Vice-Chair, Secretary-Treasurer, Forum Councilor, and Members-at-Large of the Executive Committee as needed, according to Article VIII-3 of these Bylaws.
+The Nominating Committee shall consult with the Chair before approving the nomination of any candidate for a second consecutive term.
 The Nominating Committee shall advise the Chair on suitable candidates for Society committees, including relevant Society Prize and Award committees, and on candidates for Society offices.
 The Nominating Committee shall perform such other duties as described in the Bylaws.

 2. Program Committee.
 The Program Committee shall consist of the Chair-Elect, the Vice-Chair, and other members as needed, appointed by the Chair in consultation with the Chair-Elect.
 The Chair-Elect shall serve as Chair of the Program Committee.
-The Program Committee shall have the responsibility of assisting the Executive Officer, or his or her designate, in arranging the meetings of the Society.
+The Program Committee shall have the responsibility of assisting the Society’s Director of Meetings, or his or her designate, in arranging the meetings of the Society.
 For meetings of the Forum, including the Regular Meeting, the Program Committee shall be responsible for the solicitation and selection of invited papers and for the arrangement of the programs of such meetings.

 3. Fellowship Committee.
 The Fellowship Committee shall consist of the Vice-Chair and four other members of the Forum appointed by the Chair to a one-year term.
 The Chair shall appoint the Chair of the Fellowship Committee from among the members.
-The Fellowship Committee shall promote the nomination of candidates for Fellowship, shall review the qualifications of such candidates, and shall report its recommendations to the Executive Committee for approval before submission is made to the Executive Officer.
+The Fellowship Committee shall promote the nomination of candidates for Fellowship, shall review the qualifications of such candidates, and shall report its recommendations to the Executive Committee for approval before submission is made to the Society’s Honors Program Director.

 4. Editorial Board.
 The Editorial Board shall consist of three or more members of the Forum appointed by the Chair for terms of one to three years.
 The Chair shall appoint the Chair of the Editorial Board from among the members.
 The Editorial Board shall assist the Editor in policy decisions regarding the Forum newsletter, History of Physics Newsletter, and any other publications sponsored by the Forum.
 The Editorial Board may solicit articles for publications of the Society, and shall serve as the Forum interface with editors and publications for the popular press.
 The Editorial Board has oversight responsibilities for the Newsletter, the Website and any other publications sponsored by the Forum.